pankaj-kumar34/terraform-provider-ibm/website/docs/d/app_config_environments.html.markdown

   - `tags` - Tags associated with the environment.

   - `color_code` - Color code to distinguish the environment.
 The Hex code for the color.
 For example `#FF2200` for `red`.

+  - `features` - List of Features associated with the environment.
+Nested `features` blocks have the following structure:

+    - `feature_id` - Feature id.

+    - `name` - Feature name.

+  - `properties` - List of properties associated with the environment.
+Nested `properties` blocks have the following structure:

+    - `property_id` - Property id.

+    - `name` - Property name.

   - `created_time` - Creation time of the environment.